Articles

 Shop Smart

-Hit the stores early to snare the best deals on gifts.
-Doing your gift shopping online is an easy way to make cost comparisons.
+Hit the stores (bricks and mortar, and online) early to snare the best deals on gifts and other significant purchases.
+(Doing your shopping online is an easy way to make cost comparisons.)

 Cash is king

-If you’re buying big ticket items this Christmas aim to pay with cash.
+If you’re buying big ticket items, aim to pay with cash.
 And don’t be afraid to ask for a discount.

-With your finances in good shape and credit card debt under control, you’re well placed to celebrate the festive season knowing you can take advantage of investment opportunities in 2012.
+With your finances in good shape and credit card debt under control, you’re well placed to celebrate financial well-being, in good shape to take advantage of some investment opportunities.